MrPicklePinosaur/marklin_ctl/README.md

 ## Timing

-**TODO: get times**
-Through extensive measurement of the main loop, it has been found that the maximum runtime of a single interation is between X and Y.
+Through extensive measurement of the main loop, it has been found that the maximum runtime of a single interation is between 7ms and 10ms.
+This is still an order of magnitude away from interfering with our timer, which runs every 100 ms.

 **TODO: get times**
 The program takes between X and Y to respond to a sensor query.